 Prior to joining Morgan and Morgan’s Complex Litigation Group, Jessica opened the Washington, D.C. office of a national class action boutique firm and was a partner at a preeminent Baltimore-based law firm, where she spearheaded its national class action and mass torts practices.
 She previously worked for several nationally prominent defense firms, where she practiced environmental regulation and permitting, pharmaceutical defense, and general insurance defense.
 Her experience representing insurance companies and defending businesses across multiple practice areas has made her an especially effective advocate for her injured clients.

-While earning her juris doctorate from the University of Maryland School of Law, Jessica was an editor for the University of Maryland Law Journal of Race, Religion, Gender and Class and twice interned with the U.S. Department of Justice.
-After law school she clerked for the Honorable Robert M. Bell, Chief Judge of the Maryland Court of Appeals, Maryland’s highest court.
-Jessica earned her bachelor’s degree in comparative history of ideas from the University of Washington in Seattle, where she was a member of the Phi Beta Kappa honors society.
+Jessica earned her juris doctor and a Certificate of Concentration in Environmental Law from the University of Maryland School of Law, where she was an editor for the University of Maryland Law Journal of Race, Religion, Gender and Class.
+During law school, Jessica interned with the U.S. Department of Justice in its Environmental Torts and Environmental Enforcement sections.
+She subsequently clerked for the Honorable Robert M. Bell, Chief Judge of the Maryland Court of Appeals, Maryland’s highest court.
+Jessica earned her bachelor’s degree in Comparative History of Ideas from the University of Washington in Seattle and is a member of the Phi Beta Kappa honors society.